scala/scala3/docs/docs/reference/other-new-features/opaques.md

 The fact that `Logarithm` is the same as `Double` is only known in the scope where `Logarithm` is defined which in the above example corresponds to the object `Logarithms`.
-Or in other words, within the scope it is treated as type alias, but this is opaque to the outside world where in consequence `Logarithm` is treated as own type and has nothing to do with `Double`.
+Or in other words, within the scope it is treated as type alias, but this is opaque to the outside world where in consequence `Logarithm` is seen as an abstract type and has nothing to do with `Double`.

 The public API of `Logarithm` consists of the `apply` and `safe` methods defined in the companion object.
 They convert from `Double`s to `Logarithm` values.
 Moreover, a collective extension `logarithmOps` provides the extension methods `toDouble` that converts the other way,